eclass/app-docente-docs/docs/en/guide/README.md

 # Introduction

-The eClass Docencia App allows teachers to keep track of the attendance of their assigned classes.
-This can be done offline, as all information and changes made will be saved and uploaded once the device is connected to the internet.
+The application **eClass Docencia** allows to manage the attendance and evaluations of the classes assigned to the teachers.

+An important feature is that all data is stored locally on the device, allowing _offline_ to work, to subsequently synchronize the data when there is an available internet connection.

 ## Features

-The main features of the application are the following:
+The main features offered by the application are the following:

-* Log in for teachers by means of a username and password
+* Login for users with teaching profile by username and password
-* View a list of all assigned classes
+* List and review all classes and assessments assigned to the teacher
-* Advanced search for classes, using the appropriate filters
+* Advanced search using dynamic filters
-* Synchronise classes
+* Synchronization

+### Attendance

-* Register the attendance of all students assigned to the class
+* Record the attendance of students assigned to a class
-* Record each student’s signature
+* Enter the signature for each student
 * Add new students to the class
-* Record attendance for an entire group
+* Generate assistance in bulk
+* Increase student attendance partially or completely
+* Consult classes that have been previously uploaded

+### Evaluations

+* Record qualifications to students assigned to a class
+* Entry of grades for different evaluation scales
-* Upload attendance for the whole class or for part of the class
+* Upload the evaluation partially or completely
-* View classes that have already been uploaded.
+* Review evaluations that have been previously uploaded